 Of course, it’s also part of the job to identify and respond to external threats such as malware, ransomware, hacking, phishing, or social engineering attacks and leaking of sensitive information.
-There is a lot to learn, so be patient: You will have to cut your teeth before advancing to more hands-on roles like ethical hacking and penetration testing.
+There is a lot to learn, so be patient: you will have to cut your teeth before advancing to more hands-on roles like ethical hacking and penetration testing.

 “A common misconception is that it takes a long time to get started in cybersecurity and you’ve got to know a lot about everything,” said Jonathan S. Weissman, senior lecturer in the Computing Security Department at Rochester Institute of Technology (RIT) and instructor for RITx’s MicroMasters® Program in Cybersecurity.

-Cybersecurity skills are in high demand.
 Because digital threats have grown rapidly in recent years, the job outlook is strong, with thousands of opportunities paying an average salary between $70K to $100K per year or even more.
 Cybersecurity positions are expected to continue on a growth trajectory, expanding by 29% by 2030.